Yni-Viar/heirloom/.github/README.md

 <p align="center"><img src="screenshot.png" width=590></p>

+A simple app for browsing, organizing, and manipulating files.
+It doesn't try to replace the modern File Explorer but offers a faster alternative for basic tasks.

-This fork of [microsoft/winfile](https://github.com/microsoft/winfile) changes the following:
+This derivative of the [classic Windows File Manager (microsoft/winfile)](https://github.com/microsoft/winfile) adds the following features:

-- High-DPI support.
+- High-DPI screen support
+- Drag-and-drop from File Manager into external applications

-- Removed features that are irrelevant in the modern world.
+It also removes old features that are irrelevant today.

 ## License